sajibcse68/MyDailyLearn/Git/GitCommands.md

 $ git show <commit hash>                  # See what changes in a specific commit
 $ git reset --soft <commit hash>          # Back to a specific commit and exits the change
 $ git diff HEAD                           # Show the changes to files not yet staged

+$ git checkout -- <file-name>             # Replaces the changes with the last content in HEAD
 $ git clean -f -n                         # clean untract file (dry run)
 $ git clean -dxf
 $ git rm --cached -r .